ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 #### Applying the Colors

 The first requirement from our design team is that the pages should have a gradient background, going from from white to the secondary color for the light theme, or from the background color to the secondary color for the dark theme.
+We will do this via a class defined in a global CSS file.

+- Create a `src/theme/styles.css` file.
+- Import the file in `src/main.ts` right after the import of the `variables.css` file.
-We will do this via a class.
-Add the following to the `src/theme/styles.css` file.
+- Add the following CSS to the `src/theme/styles.css` file.

 ```css
 .main-content {